What Is the Best Pain Reliever For Back Pain?

 Best Pain Reliever For Back Pain

-NSAIDs—such as aspirin, ibuprofen, and naproxen—are some of the most popular pain medications.
-The way NSAIDs work is by blocking an enzyme called cyclooxygenase, which prevents your body from making prostaglandin, a chemical which causes inflammation.
+Nonsteroidal anti-inflammatory drugs (NSAIDs)—like ibuprofen (Advil, Motrin), naproxen (Aleve), and aspirin—are some of the most popular choices.
+These medications work by blocking an enzyme called cyclooxygenase, which your body uses to make prostaglandins, a chemical that triggers inflammation.

-Reduce the inflammation and you reduce pain as well.
+Reduce the inflammation, and you reduce pain.
+Simple enough.

-Acetaminophen (Tylenol) isn’t an anti-inflammatory, but it is commonly used to treat pain and fevers.
-Experts aren’t entirely sure how it works, but it’s believed to block the same enzyme that NSAIDs do.
+Then there’s acetaminophen (Tylenol).
+While it’s not technically an anti-inflammatory, it’s widely used to relieve pain and reduce fevers.
+Experts aren’t exactly sure how it works, but it’s believed to affect the same pain-signaling pathways as NSAIDs—just without the same stomach-related side effects.

 We Offer Same-Day Appointments

-Sometimes, even the strongest “extra strength” over-the-counter pill isn’t enough to dull your pain.
+Sometimes, even “extra strength” over-the-counter pills aren’t enough to dull your pain.
 That’s when people (doctors included) tend to escalate to muscle relaxants and prescription opioids.
 But this often causes more problems than it solves.

 Opioids—drugs like oxycodone, hydrocodone, codeine, morphine, and fentanyl—are a highly regulated class of drug.
 Rather than telling your body not to produce pain, they tell it not to feel pain.
 Opioids work by blocking pain receptors in the brain and inducing a feeling of happiness and calm.